-This article looks at what to consider when choosing sunscreen, some of the best products available, and what else people can do to protect the skin.
+This article looks at what to consider when choosing a sunscreen, some of the best products available, and what else people can do to protect their skin.

-The Skin Cancer Foundation estimates that using a sunscreen every day with a minimum sun protection factor (SPF) of 15 may reduce the risk of developing squamous cell carcinoma by approximately 40% and melanoma by 50%.
+The Skin Cancer Foundation estimates that using sunscreen every day with a minimum sun protection factor (SPF) of 15 may reduce the risk of developing squamous cell carcinoma by approximately 40% and melanoma by 50%.

 People who want to get the most from their sunscreen should ensure their chosen product includes the following:

-The Food and Drug Administration (FDA) recommends choosing a sunscreen with an SPF of at least 15.
+- SPF of 30 or higher: The Food and Drug Administration (FDA) recommends choosing a sunscreen with an SPF of at least 15.
 However, according to the American Cancer Society (ACS), sunscreens with an SPF factor of 15 only filter out around 93% of UVB rays.
 SPFs of 30 filter out 97%, while SPFs of 50 or more filter out 98–99%.
 For this reason, the ACS recommends wearing an SPF of at least 30.

 Sunscreens have a shelf life of around 2–3 years, and a person should check the expiration date before use as an expired product might not provide appropriate protection.
 The

-Physical sunscreens use ingredients such as zinc oxide or titanium dioxide to provide a physical barrier to reflect and scatter ultraviolet rays.
+Mineral sunscreens use ingredients such as zinc oxide or titanium dioxide to provide a physical barrier to reflect and scatter ultraviolet rays.